giavinh79/GymTrack/README.md

 # GymTrack

-Simple application for tracking and managing a user's fitness journey.
+Simple React.js, TypeScript, and Redux application for tracking and managing a user's fitness journey.
 Deploys automatically on merges to master via Netlify.

 The backend Node.js (Express) API can be found here: [https://github.com/GV79/GymTrackAPI](https://github.com/GV79/GymTrackAPI) but will be deprecated soon.